MALIK25252007/Glowing_button/README.md

 ├── index.html        # Showcase page for all glowing styles
 ├── style.css         # Core animations and glow effects
 └── README.md         # Documentation
+<br><br><br>
+🤝 Contributing
+Got a cool glow effect idea?
+Feel free to contribute!

+1. Fork the project.

+2. Create your feature branch (git checkout -b feature/NewGlowEffect).

+3. Commit your updates (git commit -m 'Add NewGlowEffect').

+4. Push to the branch (git push origin feature/NewGlowEffect).

+5. Open a Pull Request.

+📄 License
+Distributed under the MIT License.
+Free for personal and commercial projects!

+⭐ If you like this project, consider giving it a star on GitHub!

+Created with 💖 by Tarun Malik